Roman law: Classical Roman law

-The assemblies passed laws and made declarations of war; the Senate controlled the treasury; and the consuls had the highest juridical power.

 Post-classical law

 By the middle of the 3rd century, the conditions for the flourishing of a refined legal culture had become less favourable.
 The general political and economic situation deteriorated as the emperors assumed more direct control of all aspects of political life.
 The political system of the Principate, which had retained some features of the republican constitution, began to transform itself into the absolute monarchy of the Dominate.
 The existence of legal science and of jurists who regarded law as a science, not as an instrument to achieve the political goals set by the absolute monarch, did not fit well into the new order of things.
-The literary production all but ended.
+Jurisprudential literary production all but ended.
 Few jurists after the mid-3rd century are known by name.
 While legal science and legal education persisted to some extent in the eastern part of the Empire, most of the subtleties of classical law came to be disregarded and finally forgotten in the west.
-Classical law was replaced by so-called vulgar law.
+Classical law was replaced by the so-called vulgar law of the late Roman Empire.